-I like to think in terms of "...generally.. the primary curriculum should look like this...
+When you begin to think about - "How should I teach Math?
+What should I use?" , it is good to change your mindset to think in terms of "...generally.. the primary curriculum should look like this...
 In early high school...
 I should be heading in this direction..." and so on.

-The divisions I list are not to be set in concrete.
+The math divisions listed below are not to be set in concrete.
 Remember the uniqueness of each child and family?
 Well, take that in consideration when you look at the divisions below.
 They are written to give you an overall perspective - not tying every loose end.